 Celebrating Black History at Carnegie Hall

 Carnegie Hall became a partner of the Google Cultural Institute in 2015.
-Through the Hall’s new virtual platform, music lovers everywhere can now sit alongside The Philadelphia Orchestra on Carnegie Hall’s stage in a 360-degree video, take a behind-the-scenes Google Street View tour of the landmark building, or browse a variety of other engaging multimedia exhibits, providing a look into one of the greatest concert halls in the world.
+Through this virtual platform, music lovers everywhere can now sit alongside The Philadelphia Orchestra on Carnegie Hall’s stage in a 360-degree video, take a behind-the-scenes Google Street View tour of the landmark building, and browse a variety of other engaging multimedia exhibits for an insider look into the greatest concert hall in the world.

 Photography: Anderson and Ellington courtesy of the Carnegie Hall Rose Archives; Jones courtesy of Rare Books and Manuscripts, Columbia University; Holiday courtesy of William P. Gottlieb / Library of Congress.

 Noted civil rights leaders—such as Martin Luther King Jr., W. E. B. Du Bois, Booker T. Washington, and Marcus Garvey—have all spoken at Carnegie Hall.